 Busy slides packed full of data won’t impress modern audiences.
 It’s key to stay focused, with an eye on a single big idea and a few supporting points.

 Use plenty of open space to ensure readability and an attractive slide layout.
-In general, minimalism is a great design concept to check out as you make Google Slides template selections.
+Minimalism is a great design concept to consider for your Google Slides template.

 4. Classic Fonts Are Out

 Arial, Times New Roman, Calibri: you see them everywhere.
 But the universe of fonts is so much broader.

 For 2021 slide decks, you should always consider new custom fonts.
 They bring new levels of style, sure to help you stand out from the crowd.
 Luckily, you can add your own custom fonts to Google Slides with just a few clicks.